-Thanks for using Tumblr, the internet’s foremost purveyor of your favorite content.
-In order to provide you with all of this content for free, we selectively run advertisements on Tumblr.
-We work with brands and marketers to provide you with advertising that is as relevant and useful to you as possible.
+In order to provide free content, we selectively run advertisements on Tumblr.
+We work with brands and marketers to provide advertising that is as relevant and useful as possible.

-Advertising pays for the servers, electricity, and the people that run Tumblr.
+Advertising pays for the resources and the people that run Tumblr.

 The specific ads you see may be informed by various factors such as the content you are seeing, information you provide, your search history, your friend’s recommendations, the apps you use or based on other interests you may have.
-It may sound like a lot, but this information is the same stuff every website or app uses to serve ads.
+It may sound like a lot, but this information is the same stuff most websites or apps use to serve ads.
 Read on for more information.

-- Other interest-based ads are shown based on your online activities over time and across different websites and apps used on your various devices.
-We may collect information about your online activities in this way in order to make predictions about what products or services might be of interest to you.
+- We may collect information about your online activities in order to make predictions about what products or services might be of interest to you.
 Based on these predictions, we and other companies may categorize you as belonging to a “segment” of users to which advertisers may be interested in showing ads.

-- We also select ads to show you based on other information you provide or that we collect from other sources, such as your age or location, searches you conduct, apps on the device, or based on your other interests.
+- We also select ads to show you based on information that we collect from other sources, such as your age or location, searches you conduct, apps on the device, or based on your other interests.

 As explained above, Tumblr and our advertising partners use the data we collect or receive about you to help us show ads for products or services that you are likely to be interested in and make the advertising we serve more effective.